JordenNorton/JordenNorton/README.md

 # Hi there, I'm Jorden 👋

 ## 🚀 About Me
 I'm a Blue Prism Automation Developer based in the UK, currently diving deep into the world of C# and .NET frameworks.
-With a passion for RPA and automation, I'm on a journey to broaden my skills in software development, eagerly awaiting to add Python to my toolkit.
+With a passion for RPA and automation, I'm on a journey to broaden my skills in software development.
 ## 🌱 What I'm Learning

 ### Currently